MicrocontrollersDev/Alternatives/docs/latest/migrating.md

 ### Performance

 These are mods that are needed for playing the latest versions of Minecraft at a reasonable FPS.
 These will also help decrease frame times, hopefully eliminating spikes or stuttering.
-Note that some mods on this list may only be helpful when playing singleplayer, but will not harm your multiplayer experience.
+Note that some mods on this list may only be helpful when playing singleplayer, but will not harm your multiplayer experience nor should they impact your vanilla experience.

 | Mod | Description | Author |Incompatabilities | Notes |
 | --- | --- | --- | --- | --- |